2020 Hawai‘i College Guide

 Kau meets at least once with every high school senior at Radford, but shares her college expertise with any student.
 “I wish all of our students and parents knew about it,” she says.
 “It’s really a service open to everybody no matter what grade they’re in, no matter what they want to do in their future.”

 But some counselors are simply overwhelmed.
-“Nationally the average is 400 students per counselor; that’s why people turn to independent educational consultants,” says Donna Finley, who has a private college counseling practice based in San Diego.
+“Nationally the average is 400 students per counselor; that’s why people turn to independent educational consultants,” says Finley, the private college consultant.
 She works with students as early as freshman and sophomore year, helping with course selection, extracurricular activities and developing career interests.
 “Kids used to think they had to be well-rounded.
 Now, it’s go deeper, instead of wider.”
 She works with juniors on applications, essays, college selection and financial aid options.

 Some consultants charge hourly, others have a package price.
 Visit the Independent Educational Consultants Association at iecaonline.com to find a consultant.

 photo: courtesy of chaminade university

 Hey, neighbor!
 Can I get a kama‘āina discount?
 Actually, you can.
 The Western Undergraduate Exchange Program allows students from 15 western states, plus the Commonwealth of the Northern Mariana Islands, to attend colleges and universities at 150 percent of the school’s in-state tuition, rather than at an out-of-state rate.
 There are more than 160 institutions participating; check the database at wiche.edu/wue/students.
 But there are loopholes, too.
 Some colleges require a certain ACT or SAT test score, others limit the number of program participants each year, and still others only feature it for certain majors.
 There is no separate application process; it’s part of the regular process and you check off the WUE box.
 Our advice?
 Apply early and check with the admissions office for the institution you want to attend for more details.